Web Analytics Made Easy - Statcounter

 Build#

-Let's now try to build the project.
-Click Ctrl+B to build the project or go to Build > Build Project "SAMSON-Elements".
+Open the Edit view to inspect the project tree, then build the project with Ctrl+B or Build > Build Project "SAMSON-Elements".

 Note

-Building the install target will automatically build your project.
+Building the install target automatically builds the project if needed.

 Note